cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 <HighlightBox type="info">

-**Packing procedure parameters is called marshalling.**
+**Packing procedure parameters is called marshaling.**

-**Marshalling** is _the process if gathering data from one or more applications, putting data pieces into a message buffer, and organizing the data into a prescribed data format_.
+**Marshaling** is _the process of gathering data from one or more applications, putting data pieces into a message buffer, and organizing the data into a prescribed data format_.

-Marshalling is vital to pass output paramters of a program written in one language as inputs to programs in a different language.
+Marshaling is vital to pass output parameters of a program written in one language as inputs to programs in a different language.

 </HighlightBox>

 3. The client stub then makes a system call to send the message.
-4. The client's local operating systems (OS) sends the message from the client (machine) to the server (machine) through the corresponding transport layers.
+4. The client's local operating system (OS) sends the message from the client (machine) to the server (machine) through the corresponding transport layers.
 5. Then the server OS passes the incoming packets to the server stub.
-5. The server stub unpacks the message and with it the included procedure parameters - this is called unmarshalling.
+5. The server stub unpacks the message and with it the included procedure parameters - this is called unmarshaling.
-6. The server stubs calls a server procedure and the procedure is executed.
+6. The server stub calls a server procedure and the procedure is executed.
-7. Once the procedure is finalized, the output is returned to the server stubs.
+7. Once the procedure is finalized, the output is returned to the server stub.
-8. The server stubs packs the return values into a message.
+8. The server stub packs the return values into a message.
-9. The message is send to the transport layer, which sends the message to the client's transport layer.
+9. The message is sent to the transport layer, which sends the message to the client's transport layer.
-10. The client stub unmarshalls the return parameters.
+10. The client stub unmarshals the return parameters.

 <HighlightBox type="note">